Ryan Reynolds’ latest film “Mississippi Grind” premiered at the Walter Reade Theater at Lincoln Center Tuesday night.

 I would love to see this as a full feature film, especially with the same cast of characters.
 It’s a story that will keep you wondering long after you’ve stepped out of the theater.

-NYCIFF will host their Awards ceremony on Thursday, May 7, 2015.
+NYCIFF hosted their Awards ceremony on Thursday, May 7, 2015.

 During its opening night gala, with actors and directors out on the red carpet for the launch of the festival, the two main features were a film short called “Family on Board” directed by George Pogatsia and the feature film “Phantom Halo” directed by Antonia Bogdanovich.